Daily Show Prep: Wednesday, January 15

 First I’ll address international law.

-Neither the Hague of 1899, or the Protocol Addition to the Geneva Convention of 1949 forbid al-Awlaki’s killing by international law.
+Neither the Hague Convention of 1899, or the Protocol Addition to the Geneva Convention of 1949 forbid al-Awlaki’s killing by international law.
 Right off the get go, proponents of this argument are off to a bad start.
 In fact, the international law community has often taken the stance that killing an adversary can often fall within the confines of international law.

 Harvard Law addressed the issue a few years back.

 The clauses that traditionally have been construed as prohibiting “targeted killings” are far from clear prohibitions.
-In the Hague Convention (II) with Respect to the Laws and Customs of War on Land (29 July 1899), Article 23b states that it is prohibited “to kill or wound treacherously individuals belonging to the hostile nation or .”
-Treachery is not explicitly defined, and it can be argued that using missiles to attack a in which a target is traveling, while brutal and having a high probability of injuring bystanders, does not fall within the purview of treachery.
+In the Hague Convention (II) with Respect to the Laws and Customs of War on Land (29 July 1899), Article 23b states that it is prohibited “to kill or wound treacherously individuals belonging to the hostile nation or army.”
+Treachery is not explicitly defined, and it can be argued that using missiles to attack a car in which a target is traveling, while brutal and having a high probability of injuring bystanders, does not fall within the purview of treachery.
 Similarly, targeted killings can be argued to fall outside the Protocol I Article 37 prohibition on killing, injuring, or capturing “an adversary by resort to perfidy”—described as “acts inviting the confidence of an adversary to lead him to believe that he is entitled to, or is obliged to accord, protection under the rules of international law applicable in armed conflict, with intent to betray that confidence.”
-Article 37 gives examples of perfidy including “the feigning of an intent to negotiate under a flag of truce or surrender” and “the feigning of civilian, non-combatant .”
+Article 37 gives examples of perfidy including “the feigning of an intent to negotiate under a flag of truce or surrender” and “the feigning of civilian, non-combatant status.”

 Basically, you can’t ‘assassinate’ under false-flag circumstances.
 No such circumstance existed with the al-Awlaki killing.
-It should be noted that this provision someone belonging to a hostile nation OR army.
+It should be noted that this provision addresses someone belonging to a hostile nation OR army.
 While al-Awlaki did not belong to a hostile nation, he did belong to a hostile army.
 This is important later when I argue the relevance of his US citizenship.

 In addition to this international law, the US has NO LAW forbidding foreign assassinations.
 We do, however, have a policy of not undertaking assassinations.
 Policy does not equal law.